-You want everyone in the team to feel that they have a stake in the success of the company.
-A culture of ownership involves:
+Everyone in the team should feel they have a stake in the success of the company.
+This means:

-Taking on the responsibility to seek for better ways of doing things.
-It is considered every team member’s job to improve current practices.
+Taking responsibility for seeking better ways of doing things.
+It’s every team member’s job to help improve current practices.

 Feeling empowered to make one's own judgement about their work and that of others.
 Consequently, people give feedback when they think that certain procedures need to be discussed.

-Here are four things you should pay attention to when receiving upward feedback.
+Here are four things they should pay attention to when receiving upward feedback.

 2. Separate WHAT from WHO

-You should take into account the credibility of the idea, not its owner.
-Don’t let your personal feelings about the feedback giver cloud your judgement of their idea.
+Take into account the credibility of the idea, not its owner.
+Managers shouldn’t let personal feelings or preconceptions about the feedback giver cloud their judgement.

 3. Respect differences

-Managers are trained to see the big picture, while employees usually come from a more individualistic perspective.
-This can lead to differences in opinions.
-Having a fresh perspective can be very helpful in many situations, such as in the case of roadblock.
-Even if you do not find that an employee has it right with his or her feedback, show respect to their initiative to speak up.
+Managers are trained to see the big picture while employees usually come from the perspective of their role, which can lead to differences in opinions.
+Having a fresh perspective can be very helpful in many situations.
+Even if managers disagree with an employee’s perspective, they should respect that they took the initiative to come to them.

 If the person has raised a valid point that can be addressed, managers have a responsibility to commit to an action plan, either for themselves or that involves the whole team.